coder/coder/docs/networking/stun.md

 >
 > [Network Address Translation (NAT)](https://en.wikipedia.org/wiki/Network_address_translation)
 > is commonly used in private networks to allow multiple devices to share a
 > single public IP address.
-The vast majority of ISPs today use at least one
+The vast majority of home and corporate internet connections use at least one
 > level of NAT.

 ## Overview